 ServicesThe Graduation Office offers the following services:

-- Upon receipt of a graduation application, the Graduation Office evaluates audits to determine eligibility for graduation, and notifies student of results.
+- Upon receipt of a graduation application, the Graduation Office determines eligibility for graduation and notifies student of results.

-- Mail diplomas 6 to 8 weeks after graduating semester ends.
+- Orders diplomas, which are mailed to students approximately ten weeks after the graduating semester ends.

-- Prepares verification letters for students needing proof of graduation or anticipated graduation for various reasons.
+- Prepares verification letters for students seeking proof of anticipated graduation.

 To be eligible for graduation from SLCC, students must:

-- Student Must be a current, matriculated (degree seeking) student.
+- Be a current, matriculated (degree seeking) student.